How Long Are Broccoli Seeds Good For?

 Seed drying is a critical step in preserving seed viability.
 Properly dried seeds have a lower risk of mold or fungus growth and can be stored for longer periods.
 Ideally, seeds should be dried in a well-ventilated area with low humidity.
 Air drying is generally the preferred method for drying broccoli seeds, as it allows for gradual moisture loss without subjecting the seeds to excessive heat or mechanical stresses.

-READ How To Grow Broccoli Sprouts Safely?
+READ How To Grow Broccoli Sprouts From Broccoli?

 Appropriate Seed Storage